miguelriemoliveira/pariaula12B-profs/README.md

 V. Santos, 07-dez-2019,13:27

-Steps
+Steps for the class
 --------------------

+ - Explain how to install git and create a github account and how to access it.
+ - Brief introduction to github
+ - Some examples of larger projects: **vintra**, **v3v**, **rustbot**, **atlascar2_calibration**
- - Create sections Execution and Instalation in README.md
+ - Improve the README.md
  - Create a gitignore file
- - Explain how to install git and create a github account and how to access it.
  - Explain common procedures during development: status, commits and pushes.
  - How to create a fork of this repository or otherwise create a copy to start new developments.
  - Procedures to carry out during the class:
    - Create teams of 4 students.
    - Nominate a project coordinator (PC).
    - PC creates the fork of repository for his team.
    - PC invites collaborators for the project (as well as the professors to follow their work)
    - All members of teams compile existing application locally in their computers and try the execution and documentation generation.
    - PC sends issues for each collaborator and distributes tasks: one function for each to start!
    - Possible further developments upon function completion:
---- improve user interface (glade) to add more options (widgets)
+     - improve user interface (glade) to add more options (widgets)
---- improve documentation (instructions, images, examples, etc.)
+     - improve documentation (instructions, images, examples, etc.)
---- other improvements that the PC and his team decide to propose.
+     - other improvements that the PC and his team decide to propose.

 In the end of the class, the professors will test the several projects and nominate the most successful development :-)